Yacine-Bouali/High-quality-Figures-using-MATLAB/README.md

 Utilize powerful plotting functions to create visually appealing and informative figures.
 The code supports a variety of plot types, enabling you to effectively convey your data's key insights.

 ## 03- Figure Property
-Customize the overall appearance of your figure by adjusting properties such as color schemes, fonts, and figure size.
-This step empowers you to tailor the visual style to match your specific requirements and preferences.
+Customize the overall appearance of your figure by adjusting properties such as  figure size.
+This step empowers you to tailor the visual style to match your specific requirements and size preferences.

 ## 04- Axes Property
 Fine-tune the properties of individual axes to enhance the clarity and interpretability of your figures.
-Adjust axis labels, ticks, and other parameters to ensure that your audience can easily understand the presented information.
+Adjust axis labels, ticks, color schemes, fonts, and other parameters to ensure that your audience can easily understand the presented information.

 ## 05- Save Figure
 Save your finalized figure in various formats, such as PNG, PDF, or EPS, to accommodate different publication requirements.
 This step ensures that your high-quality figure is ready for inclusion in reports, papers, or presentations.